 Although this TRANSYT treatment of protected shared lanes is consistent with the HCM recommendation of a 0.85 adjustment factor for protected right-turns, it is slightly inconsistent with the HCM recommendation of a 0.95 adjustment factor for protected left-turns.
 Although protected shared left-turns are less common than protected shared right-turns in right-hand drive countries, if the protected shared left-turn volume were heavy in a certain situation, a slight increase to the primary link saturation flow rate would be warranted.
-In left-hand drive countries, if the protected shared right-turn volume were heavy in a certain situation, a slight increase to the primary link saturation flow rate would be warranted.
+In left-hand drive countries, if the protected shared right-turns volume were heavy in a certain situation flow rate would be warranted.